Weight Pull Dogs

-After this you can have them pull a Plastic bottle (2 liter or a milk jug) half full of pebbles tied to a 15-20 ft close line rope.
+After this you can have them pull a Plastic bottle (2 liter or a milk jug) half full of pebbles tied to a 15-20 ft close line rope or light chain.
 Be sure to always have a leash on your dog.
 Just let them walk around and just keep the dog getting used to the tugging of the bottle and the noises it makes behind them.
 If your pup/dog is attacking or getting spooked by the bottle put it on a long line so the noises are quieter and further away.

 Once you dog has worn the harness and you have had a little fun it is time to get serious.
 You will need a quality Weight Pull Harness from a quality manufacturer.
 We like a collar that will help to keep your dog focused that will not slip off but loose enough to allow for free breathing.
 You must be sure to keep your dog leashed even a well trained pull dog will still use a leash on drag walks and in cart/rail training.